Hochul unveils $216 billion spending plan for New York in first budget address

 - Oops!Something went wrong.Please try again later.

-ALBANY, N.Y. — New York Gov. Kathy Hochul pitched a $216 billion state budget proposal on Tuesday that would increase education spending, fund pandemic recovery initiatives and provide bonuses for health care and front-line workers
+ALBANY, N.Y. — Gov. Hochul pitched a $216 billion state budget proposal on Tuesday that would increase education spending, fund pandemic recovery initiatives and provide bonuses for health care and frontline workers.

-Bolstered by federal COVID-19 funds and unexpectedly high tax receipts, Hochul sought to strike a fiscal balance as she laid out a spending plan she described as “socially responsible and fiscally prudent.”
+The governor and her top budget officials painted a rosy outlook for Empire State’s fiscal future thanks to federal COVID funds and unexpectedly high tax receipts as Hochul laid out a spending plan she described as “socially responsible and fiscally prudent.”

 The proposed budget includes $31.2 billion in education spending, a $2 billion increase, $10 billion to bolster the pandemic-ravaged health care industry, $1.4 billion for child care and $32.8 billion for infrastructure projects.

+“This is a once-in-a-generation opportunity to make thoughtful, purpose-driven investments in our state and in our people that will pay dividends for decades,” Hochul said.

-Accelerated tax cuts for middle-class earners and $2.2 billion in property tax relief are also included as part of the proposal as well as a plan to bring casinos to New York City.
+Accelerated tax cuts for middle-class earners and $2.2 billion in property tax relief are also included as part of the proposal as well as a plan to fast track full-scale casinos in New York City.

-Hochul’s fiscal plan would balance the overall budget for at least four years as it doesn’t create new recurring expenses or new programs the state can’t pay for after federal pandemic funds dry up.
+Hochul’s fiscal plan projects a balanced overall budget for at least four years as it doesn’t create new recurring expenses or new programs the state can’t pay for after federal pandemic funds dry up.

-She will now enter negotiations with the Legislature as they work on approving a budget for the 2023 fiscal year by April 1.
+The governor will now enter negotiations with the Legislature as they work on approving a budget for the 2023 fiscal year by April 1.
+Lawmakers will hold budget hearings throughout February.

 The governor finds herself in an enviable position thanks to the state’s healthy fiscal picture, able to hammer out spending and policy plans with a Democratic-led Legislature used to butting heads with Cuomo each year.